lter/LTER-core-metabase/sql/README.md

        1. EML unit dictionary (as used by MCR, SBC LTER)

 - **4_load_sample_sbc_datasets.sql**
-  - populates 23 tables with 3 sample SBC LTER datasets. examples' identifiers all start with 99xxx so they can be easily detected.
+  - populates 23 tables with 3 sample SBC LTER datasets (lter_metabase). examples' identifiers all start with 99xxx so they can be easily detected.
   - additional keywordThesauri and keywords used by SBC LTER (see below)
+  - populates 2 tables in pkg_mgmt (pkg_state and pkg_sort)
-  - Recommendation on using examples: TO DO
+  - Recommendation on using examples: see quick-start

 **Notes on keywords and thesauri:**